timschneiderxyz/dotfiles/.github/README.md

   <img src="dotfiles.png">
 </p>

-# Dotfiles and Configs
+# dotfiles & configs

-Repository that contains my dotfiles and configs.
+Repository that contains my personal dotfiles and configs to make life easier when setting up a new computer.

 ## Installation